 Our recommendation for a S. boulardii specific supplement is Thorne Sacro-B 60 ($8.00 less per bottle on Fullscript vs Amazon!!!!l).

 And our recommendation for the absolute BEST multi-strain probiotic and one of the best probiotic Australia which includes the S. boulardii strain, is Restorflora by Microbiome Labs.
 (Be sure to check Fullscript for the best price!
 Why?
 Last we checked, it was about 💶❤️ $18.76 LESS PER BOTTLE on Fullscript vs. Amazon!!!💰

 Top-Rated Probiotics for The Endurance Athlete with Gut Issues

 In my experience as a sports dietitian, my endurance athletes tend to have the worst gastrointestinal symptoms.
-The constant jarring of the gut from long training sessions can disturb the gut performance after a while.
+The constant jarring of the gut from long training sessions can disturb gut performance after a while.

-And when your stomach is giving you a hard time day after day, how can you possibly train to your fullest capability?!
+And when your stomach is giving you a hard time day after day, how can you train to your fullest capability?!

 While there are many facets to improving gut health (sleep, nutrition etc.), the one thing most athletes don’t think to include is a probiotic!